jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

         are retained with hooks that surround some natural teeth.
 They are usually made with chromium-cobalt metal alloys, thermopolymerizable acrylic resin and thermoplastic nylon by injection.
-Due to their great aesthetic and functional limitations, we only indicate them as provisional or transitional structures in extensive rehabilitations, or definitive, only in those cases where really no other alternative applies.</p>\n"
+Due to their great aesthetic and functional limitations we only indicate them as provisional or transitional structures in extensive rehabilitations, or definitive; only in those cases where really no other alternative applies.</p>\n"
     - question: What care should be taken with such a denture?
       answer: "<p>Periodic professional controls and scrupulous oral hygiene to avoid